 This is the AMAR (All Minorities at Risk) webpage.
 AMAR is an independent continuation of the Minorities at Risk (MAR) data that Ted Gurr began collecting in the 1980s about the political trajectories of minorities engaging the state worldwide.

 On this page you can find links to publications outlining the structure and purpose of the AMAR data.
 There are also links to the data produced in the project and a link to the site of the original MAR (Minorities at Risk) data.
+Information on this page appears in reverse order with the latest first.

 The AMAR (All-Minorities at Risk) data

-If you are looking to use the data.
-Please cite:
+If you are looking to use the data please cite:

 Jóhanna Birnir; David Laitin; Jonathan Wilkenfeld; David Waguespack; Agatha Hultquist; Ted Gurr.
 Introducing the AMAR (All Minorities at Risk Data.
 2018.
 Journal of Conflict Resolution.
 62(1):203-226.